Optical Spectrum Analyzer Tutorials

 Click to Enlarge

-The resolution shown here was calculated using the formula to the left, using Δk = 1 cm-1 for Low Resolution Mode and Δk = 0.25 cm-1 for High Resolution Mode.
+The resolution shown here was calculated using the formula to the left.
 Although the formula is valid for all OSA models, the usable wavelength range of each model is limited by the bandwidth of the detectors and optical coatings.
+Note that for the OSA20xC instruments, Δk = 1 cm-1 for Low Resolution Mode and Δk = 0.25 cm-1 for High Resolution Mode.
+For the Redstone OSA305, Low, Medium Low, Medium High, and High Resolutions correspond to Δk's of 4.0, 1.0, 0.25, and 0.0625 cm-1, respectively.

 The resolution of this type of instrument depends on the optical path difference (OPD) between the two paths in the interferometer.
-It is easiest to understand the resolution in terms of wavenumbers (inverse centimeters), as opposed to wavelength (nanometers) or frequency (terahertz).
+It is usually easier to understand the resolution in terms of wavenumbers (inverse centimeters), as opposed to wavelength (nanometers) or frequency (terahertz).

 Assume we have two narrowband sources, such as lasers, with a 1 cm-1 energy difference, 6500 cm-1 and 6501 cm-1.
 To distinguish between these signals in the interferogram, we would need to move away 1 cm from the point of zero path difference (ZPD).
-The OSA can move ±4 cm in OPD, and so it can resolve spectral features 0.25 cm-1 apart.
+The OSA20xC can move ±4 cm in OPD and thus spectral features 0.25 cm-1 apart can be resolved, while the Redstone OSA305 can move 16 cm in OPD and resolve spectral features that are 0.0625 cm-1 apart.
 The resolution of the instrument can be calculated as:

-where Δλ is the resolution in pm, Δk is the resolution in cm-1 (maximum of 0.25 cm-1 for this instrument) and λ is the wavelength in µm.
-The resolution in pm as a function of wavelength, converted using this formula, is shown in the graph to the right.
+where Δλ is the resolution in pm, Δk is the resolution in cm-1, and λ is the wavelength in µm.
+The resolution in pm as a function of wavelength, converted using this formula, is shown in Figure 3.

-The resolution of the OSA can be set to High or Low in the main window of the software.
+The resolution of the OSA20xC instruments can be set to High or Low in the main window of the software.
 In high resolution mode, the retroreflectors translate by the maximum of ±1 cm (±4 cm in OPD), while in low resolution mode, the retroreflectors translate by ±0.25 cm (±1 cm in OPD).
+The Redstone OSA305 instrument can be set to one of four resolution modes: High, Medium High, Medium Low, or Low.
+These settings correspond to OPDs of 16 cm, 4 cm, 1 cm, and 2.5 mm, respectively.
 The OSA software can cut the length of the interferogram that is used in the calculation of the spectrum in order to remove spectral contributions from high-frequency components.

 The sensitivity of the instrument depends on the electronic gain used in the sensor electronics.
 Since an increased gain setting reduces the bandwidth of the detectors, the instrument will run slower when higher gain settings are used.
 The figures below show the dependency of the noise floor on the wavelength and OSA model.